grafana/google-sheets-datasource/docs/sources/setup/provisioning.md

 ## Using the Google JWT service accounts authentication type

 You can use the Google JSON Web Tokens (JWT) service accounts authentication type that will allow you to authenticate for server-side applications or backend services that need to access Google APIs on behalf of a user or service account.
-For more information about the Google Sheets API Key, refer to [Using JWT to authenticate users](https://cloud.google.com/api-gateway/docs/authenticating-users-jwt).
+For more information about the Google JWT authentication, refer to [Using JWT to authenticate users](https://cloud.google.com/api-gateway/docs/authenticating-users-jwt).

 **Example**